keplerlab/enhant/docs/source/chrome_extension_usage/basic_mode.rst

    </video>

 The user can end the enhan(t) session by hitting the animated record icon.
 Once that is done, a zip file is generated which would contain all the captured meeting data.
 This can be unzipped and then the user can view the plain text data and images.
 Alternatively, one can go to the `enhan(t) Meeting Data Viewer <https://keplerlab.github.io/enhant-dashboard-viewer/>`_ and view the details of the meeting there.

+**For firefox - the downloaded file is of the format a5sZQRsx.zip.part.
+This is due to a bug in firefox** `367231 <https://bugzilla.mozilla.org/show_bug.cgi?id=367231>`__ . **Remove the .part from the downloaded file and use the zip file as it is to visualize data.**